NSFWUTILS/RedditScrape/README.md

 - Edit the file `config` with your values
 - Install the required python modules: `python -m pip install -r requirements.txt`

+## Configure the Script
+I use the file `config` to control all of the important variables.
+Below are some of the things you need to understand and adjust to your own liking.

 ### Performance Considerations
 I've got this setup to run on a fairly beefy VM (24 cores and 20 gigs of ram).
 Consider modifying the two values in `config`:
 - `MAX_WORKERS`